mdales/deckgltiletest/README.md

 * npm install
 * npx webpack --config webpack.config.js
 * npm run lite (to fire up a local http server, should auto open in your browser)

+The style JSON we use is a copy of https://github.com/openmaptiles/positron-gl-style (BSD3, CC-BY 4.0) with some local changes to match our tile style.